Guna-Sekhar-Sai-Harsha/Abstract-Summarization/README.md

 # Get To The Point: Summarization with Pointer-Generator Networks
-Pytorch implementation of [Get To The Point: Summarization with Pointer-Generator Networks (2017)](https://arxiv.org/pdf/1704.04368.pdf) by Abigail See et al.
+This repo is Pytorch implementation of [Get To The Point: Summarization with Pointer-Generator Networks (2017)](https://arxiv.org/pdf/1704.04368.pdf) by Abigail See et al.

 ## Model Description
 * LSTM based Sequence-to-Sequence model for Abstractive Summarization